OscarUngsgard/Python-Financial-Engineering/README.md

 # Python-Financial-Engineering
 Contains my Google Colab projects.

+Includes:

-Includs derivatives pricing scripts using a GARCH based Monte-Carlo approach and scripts for portfolio optimization.
+Derivatives pricing scripts using a GARCH based Monte-Carlo approach.

+Portfolio optimization scripts using mean-variance with a sophisticated approach to finding the covariance matrix.